ahamilton144/hamilton-2021-EMODPS-financial-risk/README.md

     * `sensitivity_analysis/` - results from MOO for sensitivity analysis
 * `figures/` - directory for storing figures

-## Running the model
+## Setup
-* Clone the model and install dependencies.
+* Clone the model from this GitHub repository
-  * Synthetic generation and all plotting is set up to run on my Windows laptop, using a linux bash shell (e.g., Cygwin), and Python 3.6.1, plus the Python libraries below.
-If using a different setup, you may have to make alterations to the bash scripts.
+* Install Python dependencies in virtual environment.
+All synthetic data generation, data analysis, and figure production are set up to run on my Windows laptop, using a linux bash shell (WSL, Ubuntu 18.04 LTS), and Python 3.7.5.
+All Python dependencies can be installed with pip using the steps below.
+If using a different setup, you may have to make alterations to this workflow - If using a different package manager than pip (such as Anaconda), install the packages listed in `code/requirements.txt`.
-    * Python libraries: numpy, pandas, matplotlib, seaborn, importlib, datetime, statsmodels, math, scipy
+  * `python3 -m venv .venv` - This will create a virtual environment.
+  * `source .venv/bin/activate` - Activate virtual environment.
+  * `pip3 install -r requirements.txt`
 * Optimization set up to run on [THECUBE](https://www.cac.cornell.edu/wiki/index.php?title=THECUBE_Cluster), a cluster housed at Cornell University.
 THECUBE uses the slurm scheduler.
 Submission scripts and makefiles may need to be altered to accomodate different setups.
 * Additional software
   * Download the [Borg MOEA](http://borgmoea.org/) source code
     * Create a new directory called `borg` within the `code/misc/` directory and place the source code here.